How to Keep Your Skin Looking Young And Vibrante at Every Age

 Get on the Go for a Healthy Glow

 According to the New York Times, a recent study at McMaster University proved once and for all that exercise is an important factor in maintaining great skin.
 Even if you haven't exercised in awhile, incorporating just 30 minutes a day can make a huge difference in the appearance of your skin; you may even see results in as little as 2 weeks.
-Keep in mind that exercising outdoors can lead to sun damage, so to reap the full benefits of your daily jog or bike ride, be sure to smooth on some sunscreen before venturing outside.
+Keep in mind that exercising outdoors without a fitness T-shirt can lead to sun damage, so to reap the full benefits of your daily jog or bike ride, be sure to smooth on some sunscreen before venturing outside.

 For both men and women, shaving is a necessary evil.
 If done without care, it can leave your skin feeling raw and irritated and may leave unsightly razor burn in its wake.
 To improve the quality of your shave and keep your skin looking great, be sure to change your blade frequently, lather on plenty of shaving cream or gel, and follow up with a skin-nourishing moisturizer.